 - Color Country Motel

-Located more than 110 kilometers from Bryce, this place was our great ally and resting point when we visited Zion Canyon.
+Located more than 110 kilometers from Bryce, this place was our temporary home when we visited Zion Canyon.
 Kanab is between Bryce Canyon and Zion National Park, making it a strategic location to sleep.

-It is a two by one when looking for where to sleep in Bryce Canyon.
+It’s a two for one if you’re looking for where to sleep in Bryce Canyon.

 These are the best accommodations in Kanab: